Bilingual Tic-Tac-Toe: 4 Ways to Learn with This Game {Free Printable}

 She can now write most of these words correctly from memory!

-This next photo was from a few months ago when we practiced writing 大 (dà / big) and 小 (xiǎo / small) on the restaurant’s Kids Menu!
+This next photo was from a few months ago when we practiced writing 大 (dà / big) and 小 (xiǎo / small) on the restaurant’s kids menu:

-3. X and O Chinese Tic-Tac-Toe
+3. X and O Chinese Tic-Tac-Toe game

 This version is the most challenging because 9 Chinese characters are reviewed simultaneously!
+It’s great once your kids have mastered versions 1 and 2 and have a good grasp of some characters.

-I often struggle to keep my younger child busy while teaching my older one, so I try to think of special activities that my son can do next to big sister.
+I often struggle to keep my younger child busy while teaching my older one, so I try to think of special activities that my son can do next to his big sister.

-Other times, I just draw the tic-tac-toe grid for him while he scribbles over it, pretending to write. 😛
+Other times, I just draw the tic-tac-toe grid for him while he scribbles over it, pretending to write. 😛 One day, he’ll be playing too!

-Free Chinese tic-tac-toe printables!
+Free Chinese Tic-Tac-Toe game printables!

 Click on the below links to preview and download: